jeremyzhang1/index-roi-tool/README.md

 Deployed site (using Firebase hosting): https://index-roi-tool.web.app/

+Price data for cryptocurrencies supplied by the [Coingecko API](https://www.coingecko.com/en/api)

+Background video clips are from the Apollo Moon Missions, courtesy of NASA Archives.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).